gmail unsubscribeemail managementproductivity

 • Delete all old emails from unwanted senders

-• Use unique "delete with exceptions" feature to protect important emails
+• Use the "delete with exceptions" feature to protect important emails

 • Example: Delete all from Amazon but automatically keep order receipts